 The fourth chapter of Pope John Paul II’s apostolic letter SALVIFICI DOLORIS covers Christ’s overcoming suffering through love.
-I have humbly gathered four key ideas in the chapter: malice of Lucifer, malice of man, suffering and beatitudes.
+The chapter has four key ideas: malice of Lucifer, malice of man, suffering and beatitudes.

 Malice has two primary characteristics: ignorance and arrogance.
 Lucifer conspired with his disciples to become superior to God.
 Defeated, Lucifer became Satan, his disciples demons, and they went into Hell.
-Satan planted malice in man’s soul through deception, because he was envious of man, God’s supreme creation.
-Man fell into Satan’s trap, for he also desired to become superior to God.
+Satan planted malice in man’s soul through deception, and man fell into Satan’s trap, for he also desired to become superior to God.

 •The poor: for yours is the kingdom of God.